Reading

 Every classroom has a well-stocked, inviting and cosy reading area.
 These contain both fiction and non-fiction texts and reflect the current topic.

-All children have a Reading Diary which parents/carers can complete to show that their child has read or shared a book at home.
-Reading benchmarks are shared and celebrated with the Heads of School.
-We deploy teaching support staff and parent volunteers to support with reading in school.
-In addition, we run an intervention programme for those children who need extra ‘catch-up’ support.
+In addition, in Year 2, we run an intervention programme for those children who need extra ‘catch-up’ support after progressing beyond our phonics scheme.
 This invention, Read 2 Write, closely links reading and writing and mirrors the explicit teaching of reading skills and strategies in class to support children to develop further confidence in their reading.
 All new Read 2 Write groups have started visiting Hove Library.

 In addition to our daily reading, we take part wholeheartedly in World Book Day events, reading competitions, author visits, book sales and as many events as we can to promote a sense of wonder and delight in reading.